What’s going on at the library? We have plenty of programs for children, teens, and adults!

 • Alzheimer's Society Caregiver Support groups

-Monday, May 26 1:30 pm - 3:30 pm
+Monday, June 30 1:30 pm - 3:30 pm

 The Carleton Place Public Library is proud to partner with the Alzheimer's Society of Lanark, Leeds and Grenville to offer a Caregiver Support group.
 These monthly meetings for caregivers are offered to any person caring for a loved one living with dementia.
 Join a representative from the Alzheimer's Society of Lanark Leeds and Grenville for opportunities to develop a social network, coping strategies and to meet others in similar situations.